Small plane hits car while making emergency landing in California

 SAN MARCOS, Calif.
 (KSWB) — A small plane made an emergency landing in the middle of a busy San Marcos, California, intersection and hit a car Saturday afternoon, authorities said.

-The small Socata aircraft landed at the intersection of Santa Fe Road and Melrose Drive in San Marcos around 6:15 p.m., according to Lt.
+The small Socata aircraft landed at Santa Fe Road and Melrose Drive intersection in San Marcos around 6:15 p.m., according to Lt.
 Ryan Wisniewski with the San Diego County Sheriff’s Department.

-The four-seater plane had two people on board when it took off from Montgomery Airfield and was headed to Fullerton, authorities said.
+Authorities said that the four-seater plane had two people on board when it took off from Montgomery Airfield and was headed to Fullerton.
 The pilot lost power and contacted Palomar Airport to try to make an emergency landing there, but didn’t make it to the runway.

 “The pilot was not able to maintain altitude long enough to get to Palomar so he did an amazing job, frankly, on being able to land here on Rancho Santa Fe,” San Marcos Fire Department Battalion Chief David Pender said.